2xic/openpose-pigs/README.md

 ```

 ## Training the model
-The training data is not publicly available, but access can be given if you send a request to `oyvind.nordbo@norsvin.no`.
+The training data is not publicly available, but access can be given if you send a reasonable request to `oyvind.nordbo@norsvin.no`.

 -------